Western North Carolina: Foothills

 The Foothills is a region of transitional terrain between the Piedmont Plateau and the Appalachian Mountains, extending from the lower edge of the Blue Ridge escarpment into the upper Catawba, Yadkin, Broad, Saluda, and Savannah River valleys.
 The eastern slopes of the Blue Ridge drop sharply to the foothills section, going from 3,500 to 4,000 feet (1,000–1,200 m) at the top to 1,000–1,500 feet at the base.
 The foothills region contains numerous lower peaks and isolated mountain ranges, such as the South Mountains, Brushy Mountains, and Stone Mountain State Park.
 The foothills are divided into many small river and creek valleys where much of the region's population lives.
 Although no large cities are located in the foothills, the subregion contains many smaller cities and towns.

 These towns were often developed by European Americans around a single industry, such as furniture or textiles, which depended on local waterpower as their energy sources.
-Since the late 20th century, many of these industries and their associated jobs have moved offshore to other countries due to globalization, although they still remain prevalent in some foothill areas.
-The towns that depended upon them economically, often suffered from job and population losses of people moving to areas of more economic opportunity.
-Some areas of the foothills are developing newer economies, including manufacturing, food distribution, utilities, and health care.
+In the late 20th century, many of these industries and their associated jobs moved offshore to other countries due to globalization, although they still remain prevalent in some foothill areas.
+The towns that depended upon them economically often suffered from job and population losses of people moving to areas of more economic opportunity.
+Some areas of the foothills have developed newer economies, including manufacturing, food distribution, utilities, and health care.
 Many farmers in the northern foothills are poultry farmers.
-Vineyards have been developed, along with associated winemaking and popular retail.
+Vineyards have also been developed, along with associated winemaking and popular retail.